 Palais des Beaux-Arts

 A striking and ornate 19th-century building which houses Lille's renowned museum of fine arts, Palais des Beaux-Arts is a masterpiece in itself.
-Inside the building is a treasure trove for art lovers, a cultural attraction second only to the Louvre in Paris.
+The building contains a treasure trove for art lovers, a cultural attraction second only to the Louvre in Paris.
 The gallery features works by Goya, Donatello, Raphael and Rubens, to name just a few of the masters represented.
 There are also a number of works by French artists, including three major items: Belisarius Asking for Alms by David; After Dinner at Ornans by Courbet; and Sleep by Puvis de Chavannes.
 Although the museum contains mainly paintings, there are also some collections of ceramics, relief maps and a large section of Italian and French drawings.
 The museum aims to be inter-disciplinary and therefore includes literature, theatre, music, dance and cinema in its exhibitions and organises events to celebrate all these art forms.
-Many visitors complain that although the museum is astounding and well worth a visit it is a little hard to find; arm yourself with a good tourist map and you shouldn't struggle.
+Many visitors complain that although the museum is astounding and well worth a visit it is a little hard to find; a good tourist map is very useful in Lille.

 Address: Place de la République